jaredboice/uptown-dropdown/README.md

 ## Description

 **Uptown-Dropdown** is a fully customizable _react_ _dropdown_ implementation that doubles as an _expander_.
-It accepts a header component or a placeholder, an optional icon, and a single component for the body which decouples the dropdown from a list and opens the door for expandable components that do not apply a list.
+It accepts a header component or a placeholder, an optional icon, and a single component for the body which decouples the dropdown from a list.
 Uptown-Dropdown offers optional built-in animation, applied css class names for each state of the component, switches for disabling the component and externally toggling expand/collapse states, multiple trigger types including click and hover, and the expansion state is passed as a parameter to the click handler and to the optional header/icon components when provided.

 ## Install, Import & Instantiate